Dual-Iron/RwModLoader/README.md

 ## Where get?
 To install Realm, go to the [releases](https://github.com/Dual-Iron/RwModLoader/releases/latest) page.

 **Do not** use Realm and BlepOutIn (BOI) concurrently.
 Additionally, while Realm can auto-update itself, it doesn't support AutoUpdate for mods yet.
-That's coming soon™️.
+That's coming soon™.

 ## Resources
 If you need technical support, go [here](.github/SUPPORT.md).